sklprogs/mclient/docs/README-EN.md

 ## Installing and Running

-You can run either the build (in the `.exe` format for Windows and `.AppImage` for Linux (if available)) or the script (source code) itself.
+You can run either the build (as `.exe` for Windows and `.AppImage` for Linux (if available)) or the script (source code) itself.
 The build does not require installation, just copy it in some directory of your choice.
 To run the script, install Python 3 and all dependencies.

-### Running Windows Build
+### Running Build on Windows

 Windows 10 or later is required.
 You may also need to Windows updates and [vcredist](https://www.microsoft.com/en-us/download/details.aspx?id=48145).